 Annual American College Application Campaign® Survey

-The 2012 American College Application Campaign was a huge success!
-Data, as reported by ACAC states in an annual survey, indicate that:
+Data from the 2017 American College Application Campaign, as reported by ACAC states on the 2017 annual survey, indicate that:

 Several states summarize their Campaign initiatives in annual reports.
 Samples of those reports are provided below.
 If your state has an annual report that you’d like to share, please email it to: ACAC@act.org.

 2014 ACAC State Reports

 2012 ACAC State Reports

 “It felt good to get it out of the way, one off my plate.
 That was a good stress relief."

 Erica Dixon, Galileo Senior High School student in Danville, Virginia as she submitted her college application during Virginia’s College Application Week pilot project.
 She learned that she was accepted to Longwood University in Farmville, Virginia.

 "Our College Application Week has dramatically impacted seniors at Hardin High School.
 Simply completing a college application form and receiving a letter of acceptance boosts morale and motivates seniors to graduate on time prepared for college."

 Hardin High School Counselor, Laura Sundheim in Hardin, Montana